BACK

 Bone grafts serve many purposes, ranging from preserving empty tooth sockets and preparing for future restoration.
 It works by your oral surgeon inserting grafting material where new bone is needed.
 Then, your natural bone will heal over the grafting site, resulting in adequate bone quality and quantity.

-During your first visit, Dr. Galea will take 3D scans of your mouth and face to diagnose any problems.
+During your first visit, Dr. Galea or Dr. Hammon will take 3D scans of your mouth and face to diagnose any problems.
 Northern Nevada Oral & Maxillofacial Surgery offers several anesthesia options for patients undergoing any treatment to ensure you feel comfortable.
-Dr. Galea will create a treatment plan tailored to your needs.
+Your surgeon will create a treatment plan tailored to your needs.

 Common causes for jaw bone loss include: